jakkdl/MasyuSolver/README.md

 Puzzle boards can be saved to a file, and then loaded again later.

+## Running the Solver
-To run the solver, execute the following Python class: SolverUIWindow.py
+To run the solver, execute the file `SolverUIWindow.py`